ibalpinar/snake-for-web/README.md

-# Classic Snake Game for the Web.
+# Classic Snake Game for the Web

 ### Installation
 I suggest running the application through a simple web server.
 If you have Homebrew installed on your system, open your favorite Terminal and run the following command: